 Through their estate planning attorney, the couple created two irrevocable trusts—one for each child and that child’s children.
 The company continued to grow and became a publicly listed and traded company.
 The grantor became the trust director and now retains control for all investment management of the trust.
 This includes making the decision to hold the stock, as well as how to diversify the trust investment portfolio at the appropriate time.

 Northwest Trustee serves as a trustee alongside the family on these irrevocable trusts.
 It does not have any responsibility for the professor’s decisions relating to holding or liquidating the stock but has retained all administrative functions as well as making discretionary payout decisions to the trust beneficiaries.

 In conclusion, whether you own a fishing fleet in the Bering Sea or have developed the cure for an “incurable” disease, the use of directed trusts offers families greatly enhanced control while still partnering with an independent trust company.

 Northwest Trustee is a leading provider of directed trusts with hundreds of millions of dollars of such trusts under administration.
-We have the expertise to work with estate planning attorneys and their clients to assist in crafting a trust that will allow the family to fully manage unique and legacy assets, while we assure the smooth transition to the next generation.
+We have the expertise to work with estate planning attorneys to fully manage unique and legacy assets, while we assure the smooth transition to the next generation.